Sole Trader vs Limited Company

 They do this as it allows you to minimise your National Insurance contributions throughout the tax year.

 Sole traders are required to pay between 20% and 40% income tax on profits above their personal allowance, whereas limited companies only need to pay 19% corporation tax.
-Which again, allows for greater opportunity in tax-planning
+Which again, allows for greater opportunities in tax-planning

 2. Limited Liability